aakash-bathini/SWE-Course-Project-Team8/README.md

 # Trustworthy Model Registry - Phase 2

 A production-ready model registry system for uploading, rating, searching, and downloading machine learning models.
-Built on top of Phase 1 with added authentication, user management, AWS deployment, and LLM integration via AWS SageMaker.
+Built on top of Phase 1 with added authentication, user management, AWS deployment, and optional LLM analysis via API providers (Gemini or Purdue) with heuristic fallbacks.
 The backend runs on FastAPI with AWS Lambda, and there's a React/TypeScript frontend for the web interface.

 **Team:** Aakash Bathini (@aakash-bathini), Neal Singh (@NSingh1227), Vishal Madhudi (@vishalm3416), Rishi Mantri (@rishimantri795)
 **Group:** 8